Precy enjoys helping others learn to speak and appreciate the Filipino language. She also speaks Ilocano.

 Although some may feel a little apprehensive learning these Tagalog profanity words, you know you have to.
 Of course you would like to know when someone is swearing around you.
 Listing below are more than 10 of the most commonly used Tagalog or Filipino swear words and their English counterpart if there is.

-We all get pissed off at times where cussing is just one way to express the frustration.
+We all get pissed off at times where cussing is just a way to express frustration.
 Pronounced bwi-sit.
 Bwisit means nuisance.
 Bwisit!
 The spelling also varies from buwisit, buset and bwiset.
 Used to express one's annoyance over a frustrating situation or just about anything that ruins the day or the speaker's mood.

 Saying 'Bwisit ka!' however to someone means he/she is a nuisance.

 You're stupid or idiot in Filipino - Tanga ka.
 Tanga is also one of the most used Filipino/Tagalog swear word to express annoyance.

 Take the route of saying it the slang way - engot.
 Slang or the standard word 'tanga,' it still holds the same meaning, idiot or stupid.

 - More Than 20 Tagalog Slang Words for Everyday Use